Using Another Service Platform

 is provided by Saagie’s SRE team.5 <installationId>

-must be replaced with your installation ID, which must match the prefix you have determined for your DNS entry.6 <key>
+must be replaced with your installation ID.
+It must match the prefix you have determined for your DNS entry.6 <key>

 is provided by Saagie’s SRE team.To use NFS, add the following configuration to your